 They were arrested and offered their lives for the sake of protecting their duty and following the law over the king.
 This makes the series refreshing, especially for writers like us.

-It reminds us of our potential to change the world, to correct the wrongful acts, and to lead a global tribe through our words.
+It reminds us of our potential to change the world, correct the wrongful acts, and lead a global tribe through our words.

 We may not be holding guns, but our desire to reveal the truth without violence.

 “Yes, I am rich.
 My family lives in a big house with 99 empty rooms… Out of anger, I took the civil service exam and passed to become a historian,” one of the female historians said.